 5) Is there any address proof required for NGO Registration?

-Ans. – No. Only basic detail are required.
+Ans. – yes, address proof are required.
 NGO name , Ngo address , minimum 7 body members (name, address, age, qualification, occupation )

 6) Which one is good to Registered Society or Trust?